Babur (cruise missile): Operational history

 On 12 August 2005, Pakistan publicly announced that it had successfully test-fired a nuclear-capable cruise missile with a range of 500 km.
 The missile was launched from a land-based transporter erector launcher (TEL).
-Pakistan did not notify India of its test-firing as the existing notification agreement is limited to ballistic missile testing only.

 On 22 March 2007, Pakistan test-fired an upgraded version of the Babur with an extended range of 700 km.

 On 6 May 2009, Pakistan conducted another test-firing but did not announce the event until 9 May 2009, citing political reasons.

 On 28 October 2011, Pakistan successfully test-fired its Babur cruise missile which has a range of 700 km.
-The ISPR said Babur was capable of carrying conventional and atomic warheads.
 A special feature of this launch was the validation of a new multi-tube missile launch vehicle (MLV) during the test.
 The three-tube MLV enhances manifold the targeting and deployment options in the conventional and nuclear modes.
-With its shoot-and-scoot capability, the MLV provides a major force multiplier effect for target employment and survivability.

-On 6 June 2012, Pakistan conducted a successful test-fire of the multi-tube, indigenously developed cruise missile Hatf-VII (Babur), which can carry both nuclear and conventional warheads with stealth capabilities.
-It was the third test-fire conducted by Pakistan in the recent past, of different capacity and load.
-“It can carry both nuclear and conventional warheads and has stealth capabilities”, said an official announcement of the ISPR.
-“It also incorporates the most modern cruise missile technology of Terrain Contour Matching (Tercom) and Digital Scene Matching and Area Co-relation (DSMAC), which enhances its precision and effectiveness manifolds.”
+On 6 June 2012, Pakistan conducted a successful test-fire of the Babur.
 A new variant of the missile, termed Babur-1B, was test fired on 14 April 2018.

 On 14 December 2016, Pakistan conducted a successful launch of an enhanced version of the Babur II missile.
 Enhancements include upgraded aerodynamics and avionics where now the missile is able to accurately hit targets without the aid of GPS, and also target sea-based targets as well land based targets.

 On 9 January 2017, Pakistan conducted a successful launch of the Babur III missile from an underwater mobile platform.
-The Babur-III has a range of 450 km and can be used as a second-strike capability.
-It has been speculated that the missile is ultimately designed to be incorporated with the Agosta 90B-class submarine which has been reported to have been modified.
 On 29 March 2018, Pakistan reported that the missile had again been successfully tested.

 On 11 February 2021, Pakistan conducted successful launch of Babur-1A cruise missile having upgraded avionics and navigation systems and capability to hit the ground based and sea based surface targets with the range of 450 km.

-On 21 December 2021, Pakistan conducted a successful test of an enhanced range version of the indigenously developed Babur-1B that had a range of more than 900 km.
+On 21 December 2021, Pakistan conducted a successful test of an enhanced range version of the Babur-1B that had a range of more than 900 km.